ftmbotzx/multiuses/replit.md

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+• **Database Connection Optimization (July 11, 2025)**: Removed redundant database connection checks from all command handlers.
+The database is now connected once at bot startup, eliminating the need for individual connection verification before each database operation.
+This improves performance and reduces code complexity.

 ## System Architecture

 The bot follows a modular plugin-based architecture with clear separation of concerns: